pattern-replace

 with: $1

-is an identifier from another part of the adapter script.
+In the above example, program-name is an identifier from another part of the adapter script.

 INPUT: O9013 RESULT: 9013